 Then there’s the rules about what is meant by “pet-friendly”.
 Many caravan parks are only dog-friendly, while other caravan parks also allow cats, birds and other types of animals, although generally not pet snakes.

 It’s quite common for there to be restrictions on the number of pets per site, often just one pet or sometimes two pets permitted, which makes it difficult if you have two or more dogs.
-Plus sometimes there’s size restrictions and breed restrictions for dogs.
+(Sometimes it is worthwhile phoning up and pleading your case.)
+Plus occasionally there’s size restrictions and breed restrictions for dogs.

 Pet-friendly caravan parks most often allow pets to camp with their dogs, whether on all caravan and camp sites or just in a certain section of the park.
-A growing number of caravan parks have some pet-friendly cabins, including these fabulous cabins in Forster, but this is less common.
+A growing number of caravan parks have some pet-friendly cabins, although this is less common and it’s always a must to book in advance, due to limited numbers.

 For this reason, it’s always essential to double check the rules at the specific caravan park you want to stay at, whether on their website or by calling up.
 Bookings with a pet often need to be done over the phone or via email.